24 Healthy Snacks for Kids and Toddlers That Are Fun and Easy to Make

 Let’s face it: there will be times you simply won’t have the time or energy to whip up your own homemade snacks.
-Here are four store-bought brands that offer healthy snacks for kids, so even when the family is on the go, you can keep your snack options healthy.
+Here are four store-bought brands that offer healthy snacks for kids and toddlers, so even when the family is on the move, you can keep your snack options healthy.

-You probably already love the protein-rich Greek yogurt brand.
-These super-portable Chobani tubes make the yummy yogurt easy to eat—and fun too!
+You probably already love this protein-rich Greek yogurt brand.
+These compact Chobani drinks and pouches make the yummy yogurt easy to eat—and fun too!

-When in doubt, you can’t go wrong with a Kind bar.
-Made with all-natural, vitamin-rich goodies, these granola bars taste great too.
+When in doubt, you can’t go wrong with a soft-baked granola bar.
+These toddler-friendly, smoothie-inspired bars are made with all-natural, nutritious ingredients and taste great too.

-(Note: Some of these snacks may be considered a choking hazard for children under the age of 4.
-Please take safety precautions or avoid serving certain snacks altogether.)
+Some of these snacks may be considered a choking hazard for children under the age of 4.
+Please take safety precautions or avoid serving certain snacks altogether.